Bagasse: Uses

+Biochar

+Sugarcane bagasse biomass (SB) has the potential to be transformed into energy, materials and chemicals.

 Fuel

 Sugar mills often use bagasse as a primary fuel source.
 When burned in quantity, bagasse produces enough heat energy to fully power a typical sugar mill, with some energy to spare.
 Cogeneration is a common setup, with this extra energy sold to the consumer electrical grid.
 Historically, bagasse was also used to fuel steam locomotives that brought the cut cane to the mills.

 The CO2 emissions from burning the bagasse in a sugarcane plant is less than the amount of CO2 absorbed from the atmosphere when the sugarcane grows, which could make the process carbon-neutral or better.
 In contrast, a study in the International Journal of Global Warming warned that electricity generation with bagasse would never be fully carbon-free but did represent a large reduction in carbon emissions compared to the use of diesel.
 In countries such as Australia, sugar factories contribute this "green" power to the electricity grid.
 Hawaiian Electric Industries also burns bagasse for cogeneration.

 Ethanol produced from the sugar is a popular fuel in Brazil.
 The cellulose-rich bagasse is also being investigated for its potential in producing commercial quantities of cellulosic ethanol.
 For example, until May 2015, BP operated a cellulosic ethanol demonstration plant in Jennings, Louisiana.

-Bagasse's potential for use in advanced biofuels has been demonstrated by several researchers.
-However, the suitability of these crude fuels for conventional engines and their compatibility with conventional fuels and has not yet been proven.